Graduate Admissions Criteria

 Students applying to programs in the Schack Institute of Real Estate or the Division of Programs in Business must score 110 or above on the TOEFL in order to NOT be required to take the VEPT.

 - IELTS can be submitted in place of the TOEFL.

 In addition to submitting TOEFL scores, if an international applicant has not achieved the minimum scores as described above, they are required to participate in the VEPT, a 50-minute, online test that evaluates English language proficiency.
 The Office of Admissions will evaluate your performance on the VEPT, along with your TOEFL/IELTS score, to determine your English proficiency to begin graduate studies; the fee to register for the test is $50.

 Please review the VEPT Test Procedures for information on how to register for the test.

 Note: If you are requesting an English Language Assessment waiver, do not submit your TOEFL score or register for the VEPT until you have received confirmation from the Admissions Office regarding your waiver request.
 VEPT waivers must be submitted in writing to firstname.lastname@example.org after the application has been submitted.

-Please Note: The NYU School of Professional Studies reserves the right to request a TOEFL, IELTS, or English language assessment conducted by ALI from a US citizen or permanent resident if their primary language is not English.
+Please Note: The NYU School of Professional Studies reserves the right to request a TOEFL, IELTS, or English language assessment from a US citizen or permanent resident if their primary language is not English.